kramse/kea-it-sikkerhed/penetrationstest/lektionsplan.md

-It is recommended to buy the _Pwning OWASP Juice Shop_ Official companion guide to the OWASP Juice Shop from [https://leanpub.com/juice-shop](https://leanpub.com/juice-shop) - suggested price USD 5.99
+It is recommended to buy the _Pwning OWASP Juice Shop_ Official companion guide to the OWASP Juice Shop from [https://leanpub.com/juice-shop](https://leanpub.com/juice-shop) - suggested price USD 5.99.
+Alternatively read online at [https://pwning.owasp-juice.shop/](https://pwning.owasp-juice.shop/)

 Also the course will use internet links and pages.